skoolkid/skoolkit/sphinx/source/commands.rst

 blocks.
 (To see information on the blocks in a TAP or TZX file, use the :ref:`tapinfo.py` command.)

-An alternative to the ``--ram load`` approach is the ``--sim-load`` option.
-It simulates a freshly booted 48K ZX Spectrum running LOAD "".
-This should work so long as the tape contains only standard speed blocks, and the Spectrum ROM is used to load each one.
+An alternative to the ``--ram load`` approach is the ``--sim-load-fast`` option.
+It simulates a freshly booted 48K ZX Spectrum running LOAD "", and intercepts calls to the Spectrum ROM's load routine at $0556.
+This should work so long as that routine is used to load every block on the tape.
 After the entire tape has been loaded, simulation continues until the program counter hits an address outside the ROM (i.e. anywhere in the RAM).

+If the tape contains blocks that are loaded by a custom loader, the (much slower) ``--sim-load`` option should be used instead.
+It simulates execution of all loading code, and continues until either the tape has finished, or the program counter hits the start address given by the ``--start`` option.
+(The ``--start`` option is required if the tape contains more data than is actually loaded by the game's load routine.)

-Then, unless overridden by the ``--reg`` option, the values of the registers (including the program counter) in the simulator are used to populate the Z80 snapshot.
+When a simulated LOAD has completed, the values of the registers (including the program counter) in the simulator are used to populate the Z80 snapshot.

 In addition to loading specific blocks, the ``--ram`` option can also be used to move blocks of bytes from one location to another, POKE values into